 Term life or simple term life assurance is the sort of insurance taken out by most young parents or people who are starting out in their careers or business.
 It has a set premium rate and is often in force for a specific amount of time.

 What does life insurance do?

-Life insurance provides a financial cushion for your family in the event of your death, either from an accident or from natural causes.
+It provides a financial cushion for your family in the event of your death, either from an accident or from natural causes.
 Some policies have clauses that exclude cover for certain types of high-risk activities, such as skydiving or bungee jumping.
-Term life insurance is insurance that is in force for a specified amount of time, such as for the duration of a school year or for a sufficient amount of time for a new baby to become an independent adult, or for long enough for a mortgage or car loan to be paid off.
+A term policy is insurance that is in force for a specified amount of time, such as for the duration of a school year or for a sufficient amount of time for a new baby to become an independent adult, or for long enough for a mortgage or car loan to be paid off.

 Because the time for the loan is finite, the premiums are often less expensive than the more complex cover known as Whole Life.